apakhbari/CheatSheets/Logging/ELK Stack/README.md

 ### PacketBeat
 - You choose a network interface, then it trace all packets that are sent/recieved
 - PacketBeat creates lots of data

+- packetBeat can't capture network packets, it needs sudo access and then when we are running it, we need to pass ` strict-perms=false ` flag to it so it can be executed

 Add contents to ELK_course
 Vid 009